The search is over.

 My son might single handedly be keeping the yogurt industry alive.
 This granola is his new favorite yogurt-topper.

 The shopping list includes a basil plant.
 Why?
-Well, my daughter is a total green thumb.
+Well, my daughter has a total green thumb.
 Our basil plant is lush thanks to her and as a brown thumb myself, I get huge joy out of this, not to mention big, fragrant basil leaves whenever I want them.
 It's good to grow your own herbs and for some lucky folks, it's easy.
 My daughter occasionally munches on the leaves, which I find hilarious so I figured I’d pass the basil plant happiness your way.
+If you've got more basil than you know how to deal with, freeze the chopped leaves with olive oil in an ice cube tray! (thank you, Pinterest)

 Download the images below and add them to your LaLa Lunchbox Food Library!